-In 1992, Rio de Janeiro was the setting for the UN’s declaration of the its 2030 agenda.
-This included the establishment of 17 Sustainable Development Goals.
+In 1992, Rio de Janeiro was the setting for the establishment of 17 Sustainable Development Goals.
 These were a call to action for nations across the world to achieve objectives such as ending poverty, fighting against climate change, promoting peace, and ensuring access to education.
 Goals such as number 8 (decent work for all and economic growth) and number 12 (responsible consumption and production patterns) refer to the use of inclusive and sustainable economic practices to drive progress for all.
 But it this really possible?
 Can the economy improve the world?

 Enrique Lluch Frechina is a lecturer in Economics at the CEU Cardenal Herrera University.
 In his latest book, Una economía para la esperanza, he questions the economic paradigm in which our lives take place.
 We spoke to him about how the economic – and social – model would change if we moved towards an economically sustainable system.

 “A sustainable economic approach is not an easy option – there’s a long road to travel.
 But nothing worthwhile in this life is ever easy”